Transport and logistics industry gears up for Commonwealth Games

 “The Commonwealth Games should be great for Glasgow and the freight and logistics sector will obviously play its part in ensuring both that existing business customers of freight are still served as best they can despite the traffic restrictions that the Games bring, and also that the increased demand for freight due to the large influx of visitors is delivered.

-“Any event such as this causes strain on the supply chain but freight and logistics businesses are good at working round this to make sure the shelves of shops are stocked with food.”
+“Any event such as this causes strain on the supply chain but freight and logistics businesses are good at working around this to make sure the shelves of shops are stocked with food.”

-However, due to the organising committee for the Games, Glasgow 2014, being slow to release initial information regarding the freight restrictions caused by the Games.
+However, the organising committee for the Games, Glasgow 2014, was slow to release initial information regarding the freight restrictions caused by the Games.
 It was been a ‘close-run’ thing being ready in time, according to the Freight Transport Association.